-We have audited the financial statements of Kazama Grameen (KGI) Mutual Benefit Association (KGI-MBA) Inc. (a Non-stock, Not-for-profit Association) (the Association), which comprise the statement of financial position as at December 31, 2023, and the related statement of profit or loss and other comprehensive income, statement of changes in members' equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.
+We have audited the financial statements of Kazama Grameen (KGI) Mutual Benefit Association (KGI-MBA) Inc. (a Non-stock, Not-for-profit Association) (the Association), which comprise the statements of financial position as at December 31, 2024 and 2023, and the related statements of profit or loss and other comprehensive income, statements of changes in members' equity and statements of cash flows for the years then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Kazama Grameen (KGI) Mutual Benefit Association (KGI-MBA) Inc., as at December 31, 2023, and its financial performance and its cash flows for the year then ended in accordance with Philippine Financial Reporting Standards (PFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Kazama Grameen (KGI) Mutual Benefit Association (KGI-MBA) Inc., as at December 31, 2024 and 2023, and its financial performance and its cash flows for the years then ended in accordance with Philippine Financial Reporting Standards (PFRSs).